Investment Banking Case Studies

 - Compare the three options with the valuation and the impact of acquisitions.

-We recommend sell because of the following reasons;
+We recommend selling because of the following reasons;

 - The industry is growing rather very slowly (less than 5% a year).